 ECAP has been in use since July 2010 when a Kansas-based child welfare agency fully implemented it as a part of their intake operations.
 In 2013, researchers from the School of Social Welfare at the University of Kansas completed a research study that validated ECAP’s impact on the placement stability and timely permanency of children in foster care.
-This research study also revealed how these significantly improved outcomes could be translated into cost savings for the agencies that were responsible for proving care for these children and fa.
+This research study also revealed how these significantly improved outcomes could be translated into cost savings for the agencies that were responsible for proving care for these children and family.

 Foster Care Technologies was officially formed in 2014 to support ECAP for current users and to make it available to other private and public agencies involved in foster care.
 FCT’s mission is to create a new standard in placement stability.
 To accomplish this, we maintain ongoing partnerships with social welfare researchers and data scientists from the University of Kansas to continue learning about placement stability and improving ECAP.